MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 1. In the **Automatically activate VMs** pane, select **Set up** and then select **Use existing Windows Server licenses**.
 In the **Apply activation keys to each server** pane, enter your Windows Server Datacenter keys.

    When you have finished entering keys for each host server in the cluster, select **Apply**.
-The process will take a few moments to complete.
+The process then takes a few minutes to complete.

 > [!NOTE]
 > Each server requires a unique key, unless you have a valid volume license key.